 Instructions for the travel expense vouchers are below.
-Original receipts must be presented to receive reimbursement.
+Original receipts must be presented to receive reimbursement, including Conference Registration forms.

-Airfare should be charged to MSU Billings through the use of a Travel Purchase Order (TPO) or Campus Purchasing Credit Card.
+Airfare must be charged to a MSU Billings Purchasing Card.
 Contact the Purchasing Office for the forms.

-Travel reimbursement requests should be filed within 30 days of travel and repayments of travel advances should be paid to MSU Billings within 30 days of the completion of travel.
-According to the Administrative Rules of Montana, an employee who does not file for reimbursement within 3 months after incurring the expense waives the right to reimbursement.
+Travel reimbursement requests should be filed within 30 days of travel and repayments of travel advances should be paid to MSU Billings within 10 days of the completion of travel.
+According to the Administrative Rules of Montana, an employee who does not file for reimbursement within 90 days after incurring the expense waives the right to reimbursement.

 An employee should not expect to receive a travel advance before the last working day prior to traveling and should not be used for lodging or vehicle rentals.

 Before beginning reimbursable travel with a group of students, a team travel form must be completed.
-A student/group travel authorization is available in the Vice Chancellor of Student Affair's office.
+A student/group travel authorization is available here and on the Vice Chancellor for Student Affairs website.

-following forms must be received in the Business Office within
+- The following forms must be received in the Business Office within 30 days following

 - Travel Expense Voucher -- Attach a copy to the requisition.
 Two signatures are required -- the employee's and the fund controller's signature.

-- Receipts -- ORIGINAL receipts are required for all reimbursements except meals, mileage allowance, and miscellaneous expenses under $25.
+- Receipts -- ORIGINAL receipts are required for all reimbursements except meals, and mileage allowance.
 Attach the receipts to the requisition.